qkzk/fm/development.md

 - [x] FIX: human size.
 Use 1 decimal place for files sizes 10.0.
 No decimal places otherwise. human size: 3.5G shouldn't be displayed as 3G.
 12.3G should still be displayed as 12G.
 See [eza](https://github.com/eza-community/eza/blob/main/src/output/render/size.rs#L79)
 - [x] FIX: human size should use decimals for size under 1024B.
-- [ ] last element of directory / menus is reachable but invisible.
+- [ ] BUG: last element of directory / menus is reachable but invisible.
-      Change ui use rect per content: min 1, min 1, fill, min 1.
+  - [x] Change ui use rect per content: min 1, min 1, fill, min 1.
+  - [ ] still there.
+Need to review the scrolling once again.
+    - [x] increase content window footer row by one.
+OKAY for file
+    - [ ] adjust for: preview, fuzzy, tree, menu

 ## TODO